Operation Plumbbob: Background

 Nuclear weapons safety experiments were conducted to study the possibility of a nuclear weapon detonation during an accident.
 On July 26, 1957, a safety experiment, Pascal-A, was detonated in an unstemmed hole at the Nevada Test Site, becoming the first underground shaft nuclear test.
-The knowledge gained here would provide data to prevent nuclear yields in case of accidental detonations—for example, in a plane crash.
+The knowledge gained provided data to predict nuclear yields in case of accidental detonations—for example, in a plane crash.

-The John shot on July 19, 1957, was the only test of the Air Force's AIR-2 Genie missile with a nuclear warhead.
+The John shot on July 19, 1957, was the only test of the Air Force's AIR-2A Genie rocket with a nuclear warhead.
 It was fired from an F-89J Scorpion fighter over Yucca Flats at the Nevada National Security Site.
-On the ground, the Air Force carried out a public relations event by having five Air Force officers and a videographer stand under ground zero of the blast, which took place at between 18,500 and 20,000 ft altitude, with the idea of demonstrating the possibility of the use of the weapon over civilian populations without ill effects.
-The five officers were: Colonel Sidney C. Bruce, later professor of Electrical Engineering at Colorado University, died in 2005; Lieutenant Colonel Frank P. Ball, died in 2003; Major John w.
-Hughes II, died in 1990; Major Norman B. Bodinger, died February 2, 1997; Major Donald A. Luttrell, died December 20, 2014.
-The videographer, Akira "George" Yoshitake, died in October 2013.
+On the ground, the Air Force carried out a public relations event by having five Air Force officers and a motion picture photographer stand under ground zero of the blast, which took place at between 18,500 and 20,000 ft altitude, with the idea of demonstrating the possibility of the use of the weapon over civilian populations without ill effects.
+The five officers were Colonel Sidney C. Bruce, later professor of Electrical Engineering at Colorado University, died in 2005; Lieutenant Colonel Frank P. Ball, died in 2003; Major John W. Hughes II, died in 1990; Major Norman B. Bodinger, died in 1997; Major Donald A. Luttrell, died in 2014.
+The videographer, Akira "George" Yoshitake, died in 2013.

 The Rainier shot, conducted September 19, 1957, was the first fully contained underground nuclear test, meaning that no fission products were vented into the atmosphere.
 This test of 1.7 kt could be detected around the world by seismologists using ordinary seismic instruments.
 The Rainier test became the prototype for larger and more powerful underground tests.

 Images from Upshot-Knothole Grable were accidentally relabeled as belonging to the Priscilla shot from Operation Plumbbob in 1957.
 As a consequence publications including official government documents have the photo mislabeled.
 The shots can be told apart by the trails of test rockets, which are prominently featured in images and footage of Grable, but appear almost completely absent at the actual Priscilla shot.